dmlux/FDCMP/README.md

 # FDCMP #

 The FDCMP tool can be used to compare the content of all recursive occurrences of a specific file.
 The congruence of those compares is indicated by a relative value.
 The value 0% indicates that the files have no congruence.
 The value 100% indicates that both files are exactly identical.
 The tool uses several special header files that are only available on Mac OS X and Linux.
-To compare the files the tool processes all combination of files and uses the levenshtein distance to calculate the congruence of those files.
+To compare the files the tool processes all combination of those occurrences and calculates with the levenshtein distance a score value that is translated into the relative congruence value.

 ### How do I get set up? ###